 Drupal core and modules

-Usually a site runs in different environments: local and development for development purposes, staging for testing purposes (before moving updates to production), and production - but there may be more environments.
+Usually, a site runs in different environments: local and development for development purposes, staging for testing purposes (before moving updates to production), and production, but there may be more environments.
 And it's very natural that they have different settings and lists of enabled and disabled modules.
-For example, the local and development environments usually have some development-helper modules enabled like Devel, disabled caching, CSS / JS aggregation and many other.
-In the production environment you definitely should not have development-helper modules enabled, but there'll be some other, for example, Google Analytics, which you'll probably have enabled on the production only.
+For example, the local and development environments usually have some development-helper modules enabled like Devel, disabled caching, CSS/JS aggregation, and many others.
+In the production environment, you definitely should not have development-helper modules enabled, but there'll be some other, for example, Google Analytics, which you'll probably have enabled on the production only.

 So, don't forget to disable the modules that you don't use to avoid loading needless code which takes an additional time.
-If any module is not used in all environments (for example, it was added during development just for an experiment) then remove it from a source, but first don't forget to uninstall it properly because missing (improperly removed) modules may affect performance badly.
+If any module is not used in all environments (for example, it was added during development just for an experiment) then remove it from a source, but first, don't forget to uninstall it properly because missing (improperly removed) modules may lead to Drupal performance issues.

 Drupal core caching

-Drupal core provides options to cache blocks (which should be enabled if possible) and also to cache whole pages for anonymous users which is very useful for content sites on which the most of regular users are anonymous.
+Drupal core provides options to cache blocks (which should be enabled if possible) and also to cache whole pages for anonymous users which are very useful for content sites on which most regular users are anonymous.

-Views is the most popular Drupal contrib module and many website outputs are built with a help of it.
-Views retrieves results from a data storage, and in case of a complex condition, sorting or applied aggregation options it may become heavy in terms of performance.
-In case of the complex output with a lot of fields it may be heavy as well.
+Views is the most popular Drupal contrib module and many website outputs are built with the help of it.
+Views retrieve results from data storage, and in case of a complex condition, sorting, or applied aggregation options it may become heavy in terms of performance.
+In the case of a complex output with a lot of fields, it may be heavy as well.

-Views provides a time-based (with a specified cache lifetime) cache and both the raw query result and a resulting output can be cached.
+Views provide a time-based (with a specified cache lifetime) cache and both the raw query result and the resulting output can be cached.

-Since mostly Views is used to display regular content (nodes) of particular type(s), views cache can be flushed / rebuilt only when corresponding content is updated.
-This results in better cache utilization in comparison with a time-based caching.
-And the Views content cache contrib module provides a caching mechanism for Views which works in this way.
-In case updates on the site happen not frequently (for example, blog with a few new posts per week) cache may live for days and even weeks and reflect content updates immediately in comparison with the time-based cache where lifetime is usually limited to a few hours at the maximum.
+Since Views is mostly used to display regular content (nodes) of the particular type(s), the views cache can be flushed/rebuilt only when the corresponding content is updated.
+This results in better cache utilization in comparison with time-based caching.
+And the Views content cache contrib module provides a caching mechanism for Views that works in this way.
+In case updates on the site happen not frequently (for example, a blog with a few new posts per week) cache may live for days and even weeks and reflect content updates immediately in comparison with the time-based cache where the lifetime is usually limited to a few hours at the maximum.

-A pages cache for anonymous users provided by the Drupal core requires a partial bootstrap to deliver the cache from Drupal.
-When it’s possible Varnish is a better option to cache pages for the anonymous users, it delivers the cache to users without even triggering Drupal.
-In advanced usage Varnish can be utilized to cache content for logged-in users as well.
+A page cache for anonymous users provided by the Drupal core requires a partial bootstrap to deliver the cache from Drupal.
+When it’s possible Varnish is a better option to cache pages for anonymous users, it delivers the cache to users without even triggering Drupal.
+In advanced usage, Varnish can be utilized to cache content for logged-in users as well.